Raja Ram Mohan Roy: Death

-He died at Stapleton, then a village to the northeast of Bristol (now a suburb), on 27 September 1833 of meningitis or a chronic respiratory ailment.
+In early September 1833, Roy came to Bristol to visit his Unitarian friend, Dr Lant Carpenter, where he made a deep impression on Lant's daughter and future social reformer, Mary Carpenter.
+While in Bristol, Roy preached at the Lewins Mead Meeting House.
+In mid-September, he became ill and was diagnosed with meningitis.
+He died at Stapleton, then a village to the north-east of Bristol (now a suburb), on 27 September 1833 of meningitis or a chronic respiratory ailment.

 Mausoleum at Arnos Vale

 Ram Mohan Roy was originally buried on 18 October 1833, in the grounds of Stapleton Grove, where he had lived as an ambassador of the Mughal Empire and died of meningitis on 27 September 1833.
-Nine years later he was reburied on 29 May 1843 in a grave at the new Arnos Vale Cemetery, in Brislington, East Bristol.
-A large plot on The Ceremonial Way there had been bought by William Carr and William Prinsep, and the body in its lac and a lead coffin was placed later in a deep brick-built vault, over seven feet underground.
-Two years after this, Dwarkanath Tagore helped pay for the chhatri raised above this vault, although there is no record of his ever visiting Bristol.
+Nine years later, he was reburied on 29 May 1843 in a grave at the new Arnos Vale Cemetery, in Brislington, East Bristol.
+William Carr and William Prinsep had bought a large plot on The Ceremonial Way there, and the body in its lac and a lead coffin was placed later in a deep brick-built vault, over seven feet underground.
+Two years after this, Dwarkanath Tagore helped pay for the chhatri raised above this vault, although there is no record of him ever visiting Bristol.
 The chhatri was designed by the artist William Prinsep, who had known Ram Mohan in Calcutta.

 Bristol Arnos Vale cemetery have been holding remembrance services for Raja Ram Mohan Roy every year on a Sunday close to his death anniversary date of 27 September.
 The Indian High Commission at London often come to Raja's annual commemoration and Bristol's Lord Mayor is also regularly in attendance.
 The commemoration is a joint Brahmo-Unitarian service, in which, prayers and hymns are sung, flowers laid at the tomb, and the life of the Raja is celebrated via talks and visual presentations.
 In 2013, a recently discovered ivory bust of Ram Mohan was displayed.
 In 2014, his original death mask at Edinburgh was filmed and its history was discussed.
 In 2017, Raja's commemoration was held on 24 September.